solo-io/gloo/docs/content/guides/traffic_management/listener_configuration/tap.md

 ## Before you begin

-1. [Set up Gloo Edge Enterprise]({{< versioned_link_path fromRoot="/installation/enterprise/" >}}) in your cluster.
-During the Gloo Edge installation, a gateway resource is created for you that you later use to configure traffic tapping.
+1. [Set up Gloo Gateway Enterprise]({{< versioned_link_path fromRoot="/installation/enterprise/" >}}) in your cluster.
+During the Gloo Gateway installation, a gateway resource is created for you that you later use to configure traffic tapping.
 2. Follow the steps to [deploy and expose the Petstore sample app]({{< versioned_link_path fromRoot="/guides/traffic_management/hello_world/" >}}).

 ## Deploy a tap server